Back To Top

 Features we loved during testing

 The USP of the Dyson V12 is undoubtedly how lightweight it is.
-At just 2.2kg, it's significantly lighter than the other best vacuum cleaners in this guide.
+At just 2.2kg, it's significantly lighter than the other best vacuum cleaners in this guide, and it is one of the easiest-to-manoeuvre vacuums I've ever used during testing.
 Despite this, it's still powerful enough for whole-home cleaning.

-The famous Dyson laser and the 'Auto' function mean that no speck of invisible dust or dirt will stay on your floors, and the single-button control is a nice step up from older models that still offer a trigger button.
+The famous Dyson laser and the 'Auto' function meant that no speck of invisible dust or dirt stayed on my floors, and the single-button control is a nice step up from older models - like the budget Dyson V8 - that still offer a trigger button.

 Read our Dyson V12 Detect Slim Absolute review for more details.